Leefrost/beautiful-jekyll/_posts/2019-01-25-7-best-practices-for-building-containers.md

 layout: post
 published: true
 title: 7 best practices for building containers
+subtitle: My notes about "best practices in dockerization"
+tags:
+  - docker
+bigimg: /img/docker-cover.png
 ---
+Development was always a way of evolution.
+The evolution of modern programming development brings a lot of techniques and requirements - its hard to imagine today's programming without high-level frameworks, containers, cloud computing or special data storages (even if they are not necessary).
+Working with some of them, I would like to share small notes about the containerization, especially with Docker containers.

 ## 7 best practices for building containers

 Kubernetes Engine is a great place to run your workloads at scale.
 But before being able to use Kubernetes, you need to containerize your applications.
 You can run most applications in a Docker container without too much hassle.
 However, effectively running those containers in production and streamlining the build process is another story.
 There are a number of things to watch out for that will make your security and operations teams happier.
 This post provides tips and best practices to help you effectively build containers.